123Dibya/spherical-peripheral-interface/README.md

 Features

-Implements a spherical interface for data processing.
+* Implements a spherical interface for data processing.

-Optimized for real-time signal transmission.
+* Optimized for real-time signal transmission.

-Fully customizable and scalable.
+* Fully customizable and scalable

-Includes a comprehensive testbench for validation.
+* Includes a comprehensive testbench for validation.

-Designed for FPGA boards with Vivado support.
+*Designed for FPGA boards with Vivado support.

 Requirements